SFWRITER.COM > Nonfiction > AI and Sci-Fi: My, Oh, My!

 To accomplish this, Admiral Kirk concluded in Star Trek: The

-Motion Picture, that, "What V'Ger needs to evolve is a human
+Motion Picture, that, "What V'Ger needs in order to evolve is

 just a glib line.
 Rather, it presages by a decade Oxford